jm1021/leuck_reunion/family-night.md

 > Each evening family will meet.
 Family nights are intended to build the Leuck family legacy.

 ### Leuck Greet
-> Movie, Games, Popcorn.
+> Memories, Movie, Games, Popcorn.
 As we slumber in from our travels, how about an unwinding night?
-- Start with Movie
-- Transition to games
 - Mom and Pop welcome, stories about there first family reunions.
 Recap of some of the great Leuck get togethers.
+- Play a Movie
+- Have an area for Games

 Trivia, which one is Frank and Judith?  who are the others?
 <div class="row"> <!--- make a new row -->